 Article 9.4 Review of Professional Behavior - It is also the responsibility of the SHP to ensure that its graduates meet local and national standards of professional conduct and responsibility.
 Students will be held accountable for their own actions.
 Integrity, respect, personal demeanor and appearance, accountability, collegial interaction, commitment to excellence, empathy and self-reflection have been identified as those professional attributes that facilitate honest communications, nurture confidentiality, facilitate boundary maintenance, encourage lifelong learning, engage in compassionate care provision, and acknowledge the value of others in the caring process.
-Students will be assessed, in part, on their reliability, honesty and integrity, responsibility related to substance use and abuse.
+Students will be assessed, in part, on their reliability, honesty and integrity, responsibility, and professional relationships with patients, families, and colleagues as well as their responsibility related to substance use and abuse.
 Any behavior that calls into question a student's professionalism or potential capabilities as a future healthcare provider will be reviewed by the Program Director, who may institute sanctions, with consultation as needed by the Dean, or may be referred by the Program Director to the Health Professions Student Promotions Committee if it has implications for didactic or clinical course grades or the student's standing in the program.